taskvanguard/taskvanguard/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-By submitting code or other contributions to this project, you agree to the Contributor License Agreement (CLA).
-See [CLA.md](./CLA.md) for details.

 PRs and issues welcome.
 Open an enhancement issue or fork and create a pull request.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>